 The archaeological site consists of two discrete areas.
 One is the former location of a small school that was constructed in 1916 to serve Grades 1 through 8.
 This school was operated until 1967.
 Soon afterwards, the abandoned school building was turned into a neighborhood community center.
 Unfortunately, this originally square, two-story, brick school building burned down on Saturday, August 30, 1975.
 The burned remains were razed, and a new neighborhood community center was built in the late 1970s.
 In fact, it was built right on top of the location once occupied by the old school building.
-All that remains of the old school today are a set of exterior concrete stairs embedded in a soil embankment along the street in front of the school, a walkway from the stairs to the front of the former building, and a portion of a fragmented sidewalk that paralleled the front of the school building.
+All that remains of the old school today are a set of exterior concrete stairs embedded in a soil embankment along the street in front of the school, a walkway from these stairs to the front of the former building, and a portion of a fragmented sidewalk that paralleled the front of the school building.

 The other discrete area of the site is a small, sandstone rockshelter located in the general vicinity of the school, but also historically related to the school in an unusual way.
 This rockshelter is approximately 20 feet wide, 5 feet high, and 18 feet deep (front to back).
 The floor is primarily soil that contains some chunks of breakdown rock—but no boulders that are evident at the soil surface.
 The soil floor is dusty like wood ashes in some places and somewhat damp and compact in other places.
-Over the years, this rockshelter has been visited frequently by those local citizens who are aware of its presence, and this has resulted in a large, unattractive accumulation of bottles, cans, and other disposables on the soil surface inside the rockshelter.
+Over the years, this rockshelter has been visited frequently by those local citizens who are aware of its presence, and this has resulted in a large, unattractive accumulation of modern bottles, cans, and other disposables on the soil surface inside the rockshelter.